Learning from Label Proportions with Instance-wise Consistency: Introduction

 \section{Introduction}

-In recent years, with the development of machine learning models, such as deep models, there has been focus on finding and studying in detail methods to learn from weakly supervised information \cite{10.1093/nsr/nwx106}.
-Weakly supervised learning aims to learn from such information, and various settings have been investigated.
-Some examples are semi-supervised \cite{books/mit/06/CSZ2006,sakai2017semi}, noisy label \cite{NIPS2013_3871bd64,NEURIPS2018_a19744e2}, multi-instance \cite{AMORES201381,pmlr-v80-ilse18a}, partial label \cite{NEURIPS2020_7bd28f15,pmlr-v119-lv20a}, complementary label \cite{NIPS2017_1dba5eed}, positive unlabeled \cite{NIPS2014_35051070}, positive confidence \cite{NEURIPS2018_bd135462}, similar unlabeled \cite{pmlr-v80-bao18a}, and similar dissimilar \cite{10.1162/neco_a_01373} learning.
+With the development of machine learning---particularly deep learning---there has been a recent surge of interest in techniques for learning from incomplete observational data.
+This field, which is known as weakly supervised learning, encompasses various approaches for dealing with incomplete or noisy data, such as semi-supervised learning \cite{books/mit/06/CSZ2006,6813505,sakai2017semi}, label noise learning \cite{NIPS2013_3871bd64,NEURIPS2018_a19744e2}, multiple instance learning \cite{AMORES201381,pmlr-v80-ilse18a}, partial label learning \cite{NEURIPS2020_7bd28f15,pmlr-v119-lv20a}, complementary label learning \cite{NIPS2017_1dba5eed}, positive unlabeled learning \cite{NIPS2014_35051070}, positive confidence learning \cite{NEURIPS2018_bd135462}, similar unlabeled learning \cite{pmlr-v80-bao18a}, and similar dissimilar learning \cite{10.1162/neco_a_01373}.
+Each of these properties was clarified according to statistical learning theory \cite{books/mit/9780262047074}.

-In this study, we examine learning from label proportions (LLP) \cite{JMLR:v10:quadrianto09a}, a type of weakly supervised learning.
-LLP is a learning method for classifying instances in bags given their class proportions or quantities in each bag.
-LLP has been used in many cases where supervised information for instances is unavailable owing to unobservable information or privacy issues, such as in image and video analysis \cite{10.1145/2647868.2654935,6909685,Ding2017,li2015alter}, applications in physics \cite{dery2017weakly,4470249}, medical applications \cite{doi:10.1177/0962280216651098,bortsova2018deep}, and activity analysis \cite{poyiadzi2018label}.

-We particularly focus on multiclass LLP (MCLLP), on which previously research has been conducted on two main types of learning methods.
-In the first method, restrictions are imposed on bag-level predictions.
-A related milestone in MCLLP is Deep LLP (DLLP) \cite{ArdehalyC17a}, which can be applied to any model, including deep learning.
-By DLLP, instance class prediction can be learned by restricting the mean statics of the prediction in a bag to be close to a given label proportion.
-In the second method, pseudo-labels are assigned to instances using the label proportions given to a bag.
-Methods for assigning pseudo-labels based on the optimal transport theory and other techniques have been investigated \cite{abs-1905-12909}.
-However, the above two described learning methods lack the statistical theoretical background for per-instance prediction, and the theoretical understanding for MCLLP is not developed well.

-In many studies on weakly supervised learning, empirical risk minimization (ERM) \cite{Vapnik1998} has played an important role in learning correctly from such weak supervisory information \cite{sakai2017semi,NEURIPS2020_7bd28f15,NIPS2017_1dba5eed,NIPS2014_35051070,10.1162/neco_a_01373,pmlr-v80-bao18a}.
-Similarly, the ERM framework has been used in binary LLP and its statistical background has been clarified \cite{yu2015learning,lu2018on}.
-Only recently, \citet{LLPLLN} conducted a theoretical analysis of MCLLP with label noise framework.
-However, the statistical background of MCLLP is still lacking.